Line of Duty: Could Ted Hastings really be 'H'?

 - What happened at the end of Line of Duty series four?

-With four episodes of series five now under our belt and the clues stacking up, here we examine the evidence against Ted Hastings…
+With just one episode of series five left, and the clues stacking up, here we examine the evidence against Ted Hastings…

 WARNING: SPOILERS!